- Duration of training for Bachelor's programmes: 3 years (6 semesters), Master's degree programmes 2 years (4

 At the moment, University of Applied Sciences study programmes are available in the following sectors in Austria: Design – Art, Engineering, Social Sciences, Economics, Military/Security Studies, Natural Sciences and Health Sciences.
-University of Applied Sciences study programmes may also be followed by individuals with professional qualifications of relevance to the course programme concerned, even if they have not completed the Reifeprüfung examination (additional examinations are mostly required).
+University of Applied Sciences study programmes may also be followed by individuals who have not completed a general university entrance examination, but have professional qualifications of relevance to the course (additional examinations are mostly required).

 The next step: